PaulSchiretz/pgl-backup/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/paulschiretz/pgl-backup.svg)](https://pkg.go.dev/github.com/paulschiretz/pgl-backup) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE) [![Go Report Card](https://goreportcard.com/badge/github.com/paulschiretz/pgl-backup)](https://goreportcard.com/report/github.com/paulschiretz/pgl-backup) [![Latest Release](https://img.shields.io/github/v/release/paulschiretz/pgl-backup)](https://github.com/paulschiretz/pgl-backup/releases)

-> This project was born from the desire to create a hassle-free backup tool that is fast, reliable, and as simple as possible.
-It is built in a robust, best-practice way, avoiding fancy features that could compromise solidity.
+> This project was born from a desire for a backup tool that is fast, reliable, and simple.
+It prioritizes robust, best-practice engineering over fancy features that could compromise solidity.
 The goal is to provide everything you need for solid, performant, cross-platform backups—no more, no less.

 `pgl-backup` is a simple, powerful, and robust file backup utility written in Go.
 It is designed for creating versioned backups of local directories to another local or network-attached drive.
 It supports periodic snapshots, an efficient incremental mode with a flexible retention policy, and automatic compression.
 A core design goal is ensuring backups can be restored no matter what; by relying on standard file structures and open archive formats, your data remains fully accessible via native OS tools without needing `pgl-backup` installed.